Hollie Gilbery

-Hollie has over twelve years’ experience in the legal profession, initially as a secretary, paralegal and police station accredited representative in a local firm of solicitors and more recently clerking in a local chambers.
+Hollie has over twenty years’ experience in the legal profession, initially as a secretary, paralegal and police station accredited representative in a local firm of solicitors before clerking in a local chambers whilst completing her degree and Bar course.

 Hollie completed the BPTC in Bristol, achieving an “Outstanding” classification and was called to the Bar in 2015.